Skalv/garages/README.md

 1. Download
 2. Extract the folder and rename it to garages
 3. Place the folder in your resources/[folder]
-4. Add - garage to your AutoStartResources in citmp-server.yml
+4. Add - garages to your AutoStartResources in citmp-server.yml
 5. Open **server.lua** and change your database settings.
 6. Restart your server